 When you do find a snowy owl, walk toward it slowly and silently, taking frequent pauses.
 I have been able to stand within 15 or 20 feet of one approaching it in this way.
 They are historically unafraid of humans as they have no experience with us in the Arctic tundra, and will often let you approach closely.
 They are quite easy to photograph for this reason.
 If you are patient, the owl will look right into your lens!
 If it takes off, do not chase it and please do not ever feed or “bait” an owl for the purposes of photography.
 Remember, they are wild raptors, and we need to protect them from associating humans with food.
 They are also not immune to diseases that rodents from pet stores may carry.
 If you see an owl that seems to be ill or injured, please contact the MI Department of Natural Resources or call the Wings of Wonder raptor sanctuary.

-One of winter’s best consolation prizes is encountering one of these white-feathered angels from the Arctic.
-Their golden gaze, enormous wing spans, and incredibly silent flights are unforgettable.
-We are truly fortunate to have these visitors from beyond civilization join us in Traverse City for the winter.
+One of this season's best consolation prizes is encountering one of these white-feathered angels from the Arctic.
+Their golden gaze, enormous wing spans, and incredibly silent flights are unforgettable!
+We are truly fortunate to have these visitors from beyond civilization join us in Traverse City.
 Happy searching, and may you quiver with awe and wonder when you find the mystical snowy owl!